-This repurpose was strictly about the size and style of the frame.
-(Sorry to all the art purists out there, but it is what it is!)
-I had been struggling to find the perfect size art for my mantel, and I loved the ornate texture.
-I kept it in the basement for awhile, then later displayed it in its original form.
-Eventually, I decided to lighten it up so there was a contrast against the darker stone, and I made it a little more farmhouse-y.
+This painting was very stinky and had water damage.
+I knew I loved the frame, and it was the perfect size for my mantel (new frames this size are hard to find).
+I kept it in the basement for awhile, then I decided to lighten it up so there was a contrast against the darker stone, and I made it a little more farmhouse-y.

 Broken Table from Craiglist